 With only an apprentice helping him at first, in a few years Karl had established a strong reputation for quality repairs and excellent customer service which saw the Southport site grow into a million pound turnover company.

-2010 saw the business acquire a repair centre in Barrow, expanding the company's footprint into Cumbria, 5 years later, the consolidation of the company's presence in Cumbria was completed with the acquisition of a site in Workington.
+2010 saw the business acquire a repair centre in Barrow, expanding the company's footprint into Cumbria, five years later the consolidation of the company's presence in Cumbria was completed with the acquisition of a site in Workington.

 Apprentice Industry Pioneers